snail-language/snail-language.github.io/_docs/03-classes.md

     nav: "docs"
 ---

-Several classes are built-in to the snail language.
+Several classes are built into the snail language.
 These cannot be redefined in a program.

 ## Object